Diversity & Inclusion: Building an Equitable Workplace

 2. How do diversity training programs compare to alternatives?

-Diversity training is an necessary strategy to grow workforce diversity compared to alternatives such as progressing recruitment strategies.
-Although the latter can increase the diversity of incoming staff, proper training gives skills to manage diversity effectively.
+Diversity training is an essential strategy to grow workforce diversity compared to alternatives such as progressing recruitment strategies.
+While the latter can increase the diversity of incoming staff, proper training gives skills to manage diversity effectively.

 3. What challenges might arise with diversity training?